 Sometimes you want to see a difference rather than a blend.
 You might have the image files for two revisions of a printed circuit board and want to see which tracks have changed.
-If you disable alpha blend mode, the difference will be shown as an XOR of the pixel colour values.
-Unchanged areas will be plain white and changes will be coloured.
+If you disable alpha blend mode, the difference will be shown as an XOR of the pixel color values.
+Unchanged areas will be plain white and changes will be colored.

 WinMerge is a great open-source diff tool which can also handle directories.